 GSA Carbon Footprint Tool

-The GSA Carbon Footprint Tool is a free, user friendly, online tool available for federal agencies to compile and report their annual comprehensive GHG inventory, as required by Executive Order 13514, as well as track progress towards achieving Greenhouse Gas (GHG) reduction goals.
+The GSA Carbon Footprint Tool is a free, user friendly, online tool available for federal agencies to compile and report their annual comprehensive Greenhouse Gas (GHG) emissions inventory, as required by Executive Order 13693, as well as track progress towards achieving GHG reduction goals.

 Calculate: The Tool facilitates a guided walk-through that allows an agency to determine total GHG emissions.
 Three categories of activities contribute to greenhouse gas emissions: